kavin-sai-krishna/simd-practice/README.md

 # simd-practice
  SIMD practice for matrix transpose and matrix multiplication

-# Matrix Multiplication Project
+# SIMD Practice Project

-This project provides an implementation of matrix multiplication with testing and benchmarking capabilities using GoogleTest and Google Benchmark.
+This project provides an implementation of matrix multiplication and matrix transpose with testing and benchmarking capabilities using GoogleTest and Google Benchmark.

 ## Build Instructions